-If you are allocated to the late-surgery group, you will be contacted at 6 and 12 months after the date of allocation and asked to complete some questionnaires.
+If they are allocated to the late-surgery group, they will be contacted at 6 and 12 months after the date of allocation and asked to complete some questionnaires.

-At 12 months, you will also be asked to perform an exercise test.
+At 12 months, they will also be asked to perform an exercise test.

-Your surgery will be scheduled to take place within 3 months of this date.
-After surgery, part of your routine care should include a low radiation dose CT scan.
-We will collect this data for the study.
-You will then be followed up at 6 and 12 months, you may also be contacted at approximately 3 years after surgery.
-The 3-year follow-up will depend on when you enter the trial and we will be able to let you know well in advance whether this will take place or not.
-Also, if you undergo the Nuss procedure, then we expect bar removal to be at approximately 2.5-3 years after surgery.
-The final follow-up at approximately 3 years, must also be timed to be at least 6 months after bar removal.
+Their surgery will then take place within 3 months of this date and they will follow routine after care which should include a low-radiation dose CT scan and we will collect data from their medical records.

+They will then be followed up at 6 and 12 months after surgery, they may also be contacted at approximately 3 years after surgery.
+The 3-year follow-up will depend on when they enter the trial and we will be able to let them know well in advance whether this will take place or not.
+Also, if they undergo the Nuss procedure, then we expect bar removal to be at approximately 2.5-3 years after surgery.
+The final follow-up at ~3 years, must also be timed to be at least 6 months after bar removal.

-As for the early surgery group, all post-surgery visits will collect data from you about your health and you will be asked to complete the same set of questionnaires as at baseline.
-At 12-months and 3-years (if this goes ahead) you will be asked to perform an exercise test too.
-The team is also interested in understanding your surgery preferences and you will be invited to take part in a survey at 16 months after allocation.
+As for the other groups, all post-surgery visits will collect data about their health and they will be asked to complete the same set of questionnaires as at baseline.
+At 12-months and 3-years (if this goes ahead) they will be asked to perform an exercise test too.

+The team is also interested in understanding any surgery preferences and you and your child will be invited to take part in a survey at 16 months after allocation.

-YOUR JOURNEY THROUGH THE STUDY
+THEIR JOURNEY THROUGH THE STUDY

-Highlighted in purple text with a \ in the scheme above, are those times where you don't need to visit the hospital if you are happy to enter your own data online or have a phone call instead.
+Highlighted in purple text with a in the scheme above, are those times where your child won't need to visit the hospital if you and they are happy to enter their data online or have a phone call instead.
 We estimate this will take between 40 to 60 minutes to complete questionnaires and provide medication usage information.
-Some of the questionnaires ask similar questions and there may appear to be overlap, but it is important for our study that all of the questionnaires and all the questions within them are completed for all patients.
-If you want to complete the questionnaires online, we will need your email address.
-We will send links to the questionnaires in batches, so you can take a rest between completing them, similar to if you complete them on paper.
+Some of the questionnaires ask similar questions, and there may appear to be overlap, but it is important for our study that all of the questionnaires and questions within them are completed for all patients.
+If your child wants to complete the questionnaires online, we will need an email address to send the links to.
+We will send the questionnaires in batches, so your child can take a rest between completing them, similar to if they are completed on paper.

-Some follow-ups will need you to go to your hospital site/clinic, which could take a couple of hours to complete.

-If you are allocated to the early surgery group you will need to attend hospital/clinics between 4 and 6 times, of which, 2 times would be purely for the study.
-Your involvement could last around 3.5 years.
+Some follow-ups will need your child to go to a hospital site/clinic, which could take a couple of hours to complete.
+If your child is in the observational group, or allocated to the early surgery group they will need to attend hospital/clinics between 4 and 6 times, of which, 2 times would be purely for the study.
+Their involvement could last around 3.5 years.

-If you are allocated to the late surgery group you will need to attend hospital/clinics between 5 and 7 times, of which, 3 times would be purely for the study.
-Your involvement could last around 4.5 years.

-If you need to repeat any of the baseline assessments, it may need another visit or two at the start.
+If your child is allocated to the late surgery group they will need to attend hospital/clinics between 5 and 7 times, of which, 3 times would be purely for the study.
+Their involvement could last around 4.5 years.
+If any baseline assessments need to be repeated, it may need another visit or two at the start.

-You are responsible for attending all study visits scheduled by the study team.
+You are responsible for making sure your child attends all study visits scheduled by the study team.
 If you need to reschedule any visits, please contact your study team.